mmlabs-mindmaze/mmpack/docs/man/1/mmpack-build_guess.rst

   update-provides
     Update provide specs (.provides files in mmpack folder) with the result of the build of the mmpack source package specified by *mmpack_pkg_build_dir*.

+  create-ghost-specs
+    Attempt to guess a mmpack specfile for creating a system ghosts package for *srcname* and prints it to stdout.

 SEE ALSO
 ========